enymo/react-resource-hook/README.md

 # React Resource Hook

-React Hook for interacting with rest apis.
+React Hook for interacting with REST APIs.

 ## Installation
 The library may be installed from npm using